grantwilk/grantwilk.github.io/_posts/2025-01-24-homemade-ekg.md

 tags: [hardware, signal processing, team]
 ---

 I had open-heart surgery at the age of two, so heart health has always been a significant part of my life.
-Recently, a sudden heart arrhythmia led me to the ER, only for my heart to revert to a normal sinus rhythm the moment I was hooked up to an EKG, which was both frustrating and expensive.
-This experience sparked my curiosity and inspired me to create a homemade EKG.
+Recently, a sudden heart arrhythmia sent me to the ER, only for my heart to revert to a normal sinus rhythm the moment I was hooked up to an EKG.
+This experience was frustrating and expensive, but it sparked my curiosity and inspired me to create a homemade EKG.

 The journey began with a USB oscilloscope and EKG pads from Amazon.
 With my friend Michael's help, we experimented with different electrode placements, trying to find the optimal configuration to detect a clear signal.
 The breakthrough came when we placed electrodes on the chest and foot, creating the highest potential difference we were capable of capturing while still using the body as a ground reference.